 - As adult learners in a graduate-level professional education program, students are expected to be fully responsible for their learning and achievement

-- The first-year students entering the program in the Fall are required to attend the program orientation days which are heldin June on at least one weekday
+- All first-year students entering the program in the Fall are required to attend the Program’s orientation days, scheduled during the summer term.
+Orientation for both the Weekend and One-Weekday formats is scheduled on weekdays for more than one day each.

-- The Graduate Occupational Therapy program requires all students to maintain a minimum GPA of 3.0 for each trimester and cumulatively
+- The Graduate Occupational Therapy Program requires all students to maintain a minimum cumulative GPA of 3.0.

 - The courses must be taken in the order established in the curriculum